3–4 defense: One-gap versus two-gap 3–4 systems

 The 3–4 has two basic defensive variations: the one-gap and the two-gap.
 In a two-gap system, the linemen are charged with tying up two blockers.
 This allows the linebackers to "flow downhill" and make tackles without shedding blocks.
 The one-gap, on the other hand, distributes the responsibility for gap coverage evenly between the linemen and linebackers.
 Each player has a few "key reads" after the ball is snapped.
-For example, the middle linebacker may be covering the strong side A gap (gap between center and strong side guard).
+For example, the middle linebacker may be covering the strong-side A gap (gap between center and strong side guard).
 If he sees the guard move right, then he flows with the guard, moving more or less laterally parallel to the line of scrimmage.
 If the guard moves left, he attacks downhill (perpendicular to the line of scrimmage) and "shoots his gap."
 Responsibilities in the one-gap vary depending on the defense.

 Very few teams use purely one or two-gap systems in today's NFL.
-However, the majority of teams, such as the Green Bay Packers and Pittsburgh Steelers primarily use the two-gap 3–4.
+However, the majority of teams, such as the Baltimore Ravens and Pittsburgh Steelers primarily use the two-gap 3–4.
 The Houston Texans and Denver Broncos primarily use the one-gap 3–4.
 The New York Jets use a versatile, hybrid defense combining one and two-gap looks.